meghamenon/project-0/README.md

 * **Start simple** Build the simplest possible version of your game first, then add extra features or more complex rules.
 * **Use your Development Tools** (debugging, global variables, console.log, etc) to solve problems.
 * **Reference notes** in class & ask questions to the instructional team when you need to!
-* **Commit often!** Commit *at least* every time to complete a user story.
+* **Commit often!** Commit *at least* every time you complete a feature.
 Then you don’t have to be afraid to break something, as you can always go back in time to older version.
 * **Consult documentation resources** (MDN, jQuery, etc.) to better understand what you’ll be getting into.
 * **Don’t be afraid to write code that you know you will have to remove later.** For example, you are encouraged to create temporary elements (buttons, links, etc) that trigger game events if real data is not available.
 For example, if you’re trying to figure out how to change some text when the game is over but you haven’t solved the win/lose game logic, you can create a button to simulate it until then.